'Unprecedented' demand for Taylor Swift tour crashes Ticketmaster website

 The ticketing industry has frustrated Americans for years with hidden fees, limited ticket availability because of pre-sales, and other irritations.

+Waits of several hours also were reported on ticket seller SeatGeek, which was selling tickets to Swift shows in Arlington, Texas, and Glendale, Arizona.
+SeatGeek said it, too, experienced high demand and urged fans to "please be patient."

-Hundreds of thousands of people did grab tickets to the U.S. stadium tour, Ticketmaster said.
+Hundreds of thousands of people did grab tickets to Swift's tour, Ticketmaster said.
 Another presale, for Capital One credit card holders, was postponed from Tuesday to Wednesday.

 Swift released her latest album, the pop record "Midnights," in October.
-She has promised hits from albums spanning her career on the "Eras" tour, which is scheduled to start in March 2023 and end in Los Angeles in August 2023.
+She has promised hits from albums spanning her career on the "Eras" tour.
+The U.S. tour is scheduled to start in March and end in August.

 Some buyers already were looking to cash in on the fervor.
 Resale sites such as Stubhub were offering seats on Tuesday afternoon for as much as $18,000 each.